rundeck/rundeck/docs/en/manpages/man1/dispatch.1.md

 : Execute input read from *STDIN*

 -Q, \--queue
-: Queue this command to the dispatcher service and run it
+: Queue this command to the dispatcher service and run it (deprecated)

+-L, \--noqueue
+: Execute the command locally not through the central dispatcher (experimental)

 # COMMAND MODE #